teuvo486/ble2json-py/doc/install.md

 Instructions
 ------------

-  1. Download the package from the [releases page](https://github.com/teuvo486/ble2json-py/releases) or by cloning the repo with `git clone https://github.com/teuvo486/ble2json-py.git`.
+  1. Download the latest package from the [releases page](https://github.com/teuvo486/ble2json-py/releases), **or** run the following command:
+  `curl --proto =https -L -O https://github.com/teuvo486/ble2json-py/releases/download/v0.1.0/ble2json_0.1.0-1_all.deb`

-  2. Change to the folder with the package(s) (./releases in the repo) and run `sudo apt install ./ble2json_0.1.0-1_all.deb`.
+  2. Change to the folder with the downloaded package and run `sudo apt install ./ble2json_0.1.0-1_all.deb`.
 (If installing on x86, you should run the command with `--no-install-recommends` to prevent `apt` from complaining about a missing dependency.)